improving-minnesota/react-workshop/labs/lab-05-forms.md

 ],
 ```

-- Next let's provide a default state for the component:
+- Next, let's provide a default state for the component:

 ```javascript
 getInitialState: function () {